Charles Greville, 3rd Baron Greville: Career

 From 1893 to 1895, Greville served as Aide-de-camp to the Earl Cadogan, the Lord Lieutenant of Ireland, followed by Aide-de-camp to Lord Northcote, the Governor of Bombay from 1900 to 1904.
 From 1904 to 1908, he served as Military Secretary to the Governor-General of Australia.

 Charles Greville worked for the British military from 1897, serving in the Second Matabele War.
-Then between 1899 to 1905, he was a Captain with the 7th Queen's Own Hussars.
+Then between 1899 and 1905, he was a Captain with the 7th Queen's Own Hussars.
 From 1914 to 1918 during World War I, he was a Major with the Lovat Scouts.
 From 1914 to 1943, he was chairman of St George's Hospital.
 In 1919, he was made an Officer of the Most Excellent Order of the British Empire.

 As his older brother, Ronald, died without issue in 1908, Charles succeeded to his father's barony upon his death in 1909.
 The Greville estate aggregated to 20,000 acres across England.

 Personal life

 In February 1909, his mother, Lady Violet (who died in 1932), wrote about the decadence of British society, blaming American brides. "'This,' she writes, 'has struck at the root of our family life and introduced a new element into the simplicity and dignity of old-fashioned households.
 The rich American has no traditions; no prejudices in favour of old customs, duties, or responsibilities; she is essentially irresponsible, and measures everything by one standard only--money.
 The result permeating through all classes has considerably increased luxury and made for independence.
 It has, far more than any suffragette movement, given liberty to women to do as they like; for the American regards her husband as an inferior being, made to work for her, and to lavish pleasures and gifts as a reward for her beauty and sprightliness.'"
 At the time, it was thought to be a criticism of the marriage of Lord Granard to Beatrice Mills.

-Nine months later on 24 November 1909, Charles was married to American heiress Olive (née Grace) Kerr (1876–1959, niece of American millionaires Michael P. Grace and William R. Grace), at St Paul's Church, Knightsbridge.
+Nine months later on 24 November 1909, Charles was married to American heiress Olive (née Grace) Kerr (1876–1959), at St Paul's Church, Knightsbridge.
 Olive was more than twenty minutes late to the wedding due to the breakdown of her car on the way to the ceremony.
 The wedding was in London, followed by a large reception at the Carlton House Terrace home of Freddie Guest and his American wife, Amy Phipps (a daughter of Henry Phipps Jr.), which the Greville's had rented for a year.
 The guests at the wedding included Prince Alexander of Teck.
 Olive, the widow of banker Henry S. Kerr (from whom she inherited $1,000,000), was a daughter of John W. Grace of Leybourne Grange in Kent (formerly the seat of the Hawley baronets) and a niece of Michael P. Grace and Mayor William Russell Grace, founder of W. R. Grace and Company.
 Together, Olive and Charles were the parents of: